Birla Institute of Technology and Science, Pilani – Dubai Campus: Departments

-All major and minor courses for undergraduate and postgraduate studies fall under these departments.
+All major and minor courses for undergraduate and postgraduate studies are offered under these departments.
 Experiment and research labs along with other facilities set up in departmental buildings or floors are also governed by their respective departments.

+The departments also host various conferences, seminars, and research events like BITS Research Day and IEEE International Conference on Modelling Simulation & Intelligent Computing (MoSICom).

+The following multi-disciplinary centres are located in BPDC: